Cracking Go's PRNG For Fun and (Virtual) Profit

-A friend recently built a Golang app for fun called “Mongobucks” that allowed users to exchange a virtual currency.
+A friend recently built Mongobucks, a recreational Golang app that allowed users to exchange and gamble with a virtual currency.
 Every user starts with a fixed number of virtual tokens, and they could give or receive these tokens from other users.
 It also included a basic “gambling” feature.
 This feature would allow you to wager some amount of tokens, and then bet on the outcome of a virtual coin toss.
 Not long before this, I had listened to a story about Russian hackers who were able to crack casino slot machines by exploiting their weak random number generators, and I was curious if something similar would be possible here.
-The application source code was publicly available, which allowed me to investigate the app internals.
-The gambling logic utilized Go’s math/rand package for the generation of virtual coin toss outcomes, which got my initial interest.
-Of course, any application concerned with security should be using a cryptographically secure random number generator, which Go provides as part of its crypto/rand package.
-As a personal challenge, though, I wanted to see how difficult it would be to crack Go’s default number generator and beat the app’s gambling system.
-The following is an account of my exploits.

 Application Architecture